kinghows/Linux_Report/README.md

 # Linux_Report
-Linux Report is a tool to help trouble shoot system base linux.
+Linux Report is a tool to help trouble shoot system base on linux.

 pip install prettytable